Presbyterian Ladies' College, Sydney: Uniform

 When the college first opened in 1888 there was no uniform, instead the girls wore long cotton dresses, gloves and hat.
 A straw boater was introduced in the early 20th century, worn with a red and white hat band featuring the college crest with its burning bush woven into it in red.
 During this time Prefects wore red silk arm-bands embroidered with a gold crest.

 The distinctive Black Watch Tartan of the college was introduced in 1908.
 Senior girls wore heavy box-pleated skirts and white blouses; junior girls wore pinafore dresses.
 All girls wore a navy blazer and heavy woollen stockings.
 Prefects also wore a special hat badge with a ring of bright blue enamel.
 A black felt Breton was introduced for winter use, and no change was made until the introduction of the green beret in 1952.

 The current uniform for Year 11 and 12 was introduced in 1966.
 It was designed by the senior students of 1965 and consists of a Black Watch kilt, white blouse, green blazer, green jumper or vest, black stockings for winter and bottle green knee-high socks for summer, and black leather lace-up shoes.
 Girls of Scottish origin are permitted wear the kilt pin representing their family or clan name, rather than the standard school pin.
 A green and Black Watch Tam o' Shanter (known as 'the Beret') was also introduced for all grades a few years earlier.

 The girls found the school's distinctive Beret difficult to wear, so it was phased out in 1995.
 It was replaced by the current Panama hat, but the Beret was reintroduced in 2003 as an addition to the Pipes and Drums uniform.

 The current junior (R–10) uniform was introduced in 1997.
-In summer, girls are required to wear a Black Watch tunic, short-sleeve white blouse, green blazer with tartan piping, short green socks and black leather shoes.
+In summer, girls wear a Black Watch tunic, short-sleeve white blouse, green blazer with tartan piping, short green socks and black leather shoes.
 The winter uniform consists of the tunic, long-sleeve white blouse, the blazer, green jumper or vest, Black Watch Tartan tie, Black Watch Tartan scarf and either green knee-high socks or black stockings.
-School pockets are awarded for student achievements, and are embroidered in red on the pockets of junior blazers (R–10 girls), and white on the left-breast of senior blazers (11–12 girls).
+School pockets are awarded for student achievements, and are embroidered in red on the pockets of junior blazers (R–10 girls), and white on the left breast of senior blazers (11–12 girls).

 College tartan

-The school has adopted the Black Watch Tartan of the Royal Highland Regiment as its school and Pipes and Drums uniform.
+The school has adopted the Black Watch tartan of the Royal Highland Regiment as its school and Pipes and Drums uniform.
 PLC was granted permission to wear the tartan after its brother school, The Scots College, was issued a royal decree allowing them to use Black Watch as their Pipes & Drums and Cadets uniform.
 The Black Watch is the oldest of the highland regiments.
 The 1958 Aurora Australis (the school yearbook) explained the tartan's origin: "This tartan was specially designed for the regiment to prevent the jealousy which would have been aroused, if any existing clan tartan had been used."